ezazulhaq/angular-apps/salah-app/README.md

-# Salah App: Islamic Prayer and Hadith Companion
+# Taqwa Tracker: Islamic Prayer and Hadith Companion

-The Salah App is a comprehensive Islamic application that provides prayer times, Qibla direction, Quran translations, Hadith search, and more.
+The Taqwa Tracker is a comprehensive Islamic application that provides prayer times, Qibla direction, Quran translations, Hadith search, and more.
 This Angular-based Progressive Web App (PWA) offers a rich set of features for Muslims to enhance their daily religious practices.

-The Salah App combines modern web technologies with traditional Islamic resources to create a user-friendly and informative platform.
+The Taqwa Tracker combines modern web technologies with traditional Islamic resources to create a user-friendly and informative platform.
 It utilizes geolocation for accurate prayer times, integrates with Supabase for data management, and implements a service worker for offline functionality.

 ## Repository Structure